Login

 Potty training girl playing with her teddy bear

-One of the first questions parents ask when thinking about potty training is - “How long is this going to take?”
+One of the first questions parents ask when thinking about potty training is: “How long does potty training take?”

 You’ll often see bold claims online -“Potty trained in 3 days!” or “A weekend and you’re done!” and it can make you feel like if it takes longer, something must be going wrong.